Newsletter

 - When traveling by plane you will often see signs at airports banning the use of cameras, phones or video equipment.
 The restrictions are in place to protect staff and help ensure passengers are safe and secure.

 - People in the United Arab Emirates – The law in the United Arab Emirates prohibits photography of people without their explicit consent.
 Taking unauthorized images of people even in public spaces, can land you with a fine of up to approximately $135,000, and potentially lead to jail time.
-Taking pictures of people without their permission is considered a violation of their privacy.

 - Certain Japanese Temples have individual temple policies.
 As a mark of respect to those who come for quiet contemplation and to enhance their spiritual well-being, the use of cameras and other recording devices is sometimes banned.
 Interiors, pathways, bridges and formal gardens also may be off-limits to photographers.